The

 Sandy Spectacles

-After that, the evening’s free for you to find dinner or hit the bars with friends.
+After a local dance performance at the temple and one more sunset spectacular, the evening’s free for you to find dinner or hit the bars.

 Unwind